yarikdot/puppet-proftpd/README.md

 * `scoreboardfile`: Path and name of the ScoreboardFile for the ProFTPD service.
 * `user`: Set the user under which the server will run.
 * `group`: Set the group under which the server will run.
+# `auth_users`: If config option ROOT[AuthUserFile] is defined, undef value will create empty file, hash will manage users in the file

 ## Limitations